hytc1106hwc/LAgent/README.md

 This module solves the problem "Calling module function of low Lua version in High version lua interpreter", currently only support windows

 ## Usage
-- ** directory description
+ - **directory description**
-  1. bin£ºThis is the directory holding lua interpreters
+  1. bin:     This is the directory holding lua interpreters
   2. clibs:   This is the directory holding libs
-  3. lua£ºThis is the directory holding lua modules
+  3. lua:	    This is the directory holding lua modules

 - **global usage**